Last week I left you with a preview picture for today’s post about our hike to Glymur. Now I am here to explain that look of terror on my face!

 When the trail ended at this unstable log H didn’t even hesitate before crossing over.
 I happen to be a bit more cautious about walking across freezing cold rivers on a wobbly log and took some time to be convinced to try crossing over.

-When I stepped on and felt how lose the cable you were supposed to use for support as I may have had a mini panic attack and screamed at H, which he so graciously caught on camera for me.
+When I stepped on and felt how loose the cable you were suppose to use for support was I may of had a mini panic attack and screamed at H, which he so graciously caught on camera for me.

 After that exciting adventure we started our climb up the mountain.
 We hiked for probably 45 minutes up some steep hill sides but I didn’t even care, the views were amazing.